ryantd42/NY-Legislative-Git/2023/A2895A-2023/bill.md

  WITHOUT  APPROPRIATION.
-During  the  period  that  the  comptroller  is required to withhold amounts and make payments described in  this  para- graph,  the  city  of  New York has no right, title or interest in or to
+During  the  period  that  the  comptroller  is required to withhold amounts and make payments described in  this  para- graph,  the  city  of  New York has no right, title or interest in or to those taxes, penalties and interest required to be paid into  the  above referenced central business district tolling capital lockbox.
- A. 2895  3

- those taxes, penalties and interest required to be paid into  the  above referenced central business district tolling capital lockbox.
-  §  5.
-This act shall take effect immediately; provided that the amend- ments to subparagraph (ii) of paragraph 5 of subdivision (c) of  section 1261  of  the tax law made by section three of this act shall be subject to the expiration and reversion of such subparagraph pursuant to section 5 of part ZZ of chapter 56 of the laws of 2020, as  amended,  when  upon such date the provisions of section four of this act shall take effect.
+  §  7.
+This act shall take effect immediately; provided that the amend- ments to subparagraph (ii) of paragraph 5 of subdivision (c) of  section 1261 of the tax law made by section five of this act shall be subject to the  expiration and reversion of such subparagraph pursuant to section 5 of part ZZ of chapter 56 of the laws of 2020, as amended, when upon such date the provisions of section six of this act shall take effect.